-1. An Individual Voluntary Arrangement (IVA) is a statutory contract between a debtor and his or hertheir creditors under which an insolvency practitioner will have powers and duties.
+1. An Individual Voluntary Arrangement (IVA) is a statutory contract between a debtor and their creditors under which an insolvency practitioner will have powers and duties.
 An insolvency practitioner will be central to the preparation and agreement of the proposal, and the implementation of the arrangement, whether acting as adviser, nominee or supervisor.
 The particular nature of an insolvency practitioner's position renders transparency and fairness in all dealings of primary importance.
-The debtor and creditors should be confident thatan insolvency practitioner will act professionally and with objectivity in each role associated with the arrangement.
-Failure to do so may prejudice the interests of both the debtor and creditors, and is likely to bring the practitioner and the profession into disrepute.